nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ```
 and checking the gateway property.

-- The external database has been tested both for external PostgreSQL database running on our local machine, on a remote server and inside another Docker container.
-It can also be integrated with AWS RDS and it has been tested with PostgreSQL and Aurora PostgreSQL engines, both with version 10 of the PostgreSQL database.
+- The external database has been tested both for external PostgreSQL database running in our local machine, in a remote server or inside another Docker container.
+It also could be integrated with AWS RDS, it has been tested for PostgreSQL engine and Aurora PostgreSQL engine, both with version 10 of the PostgreSQL database.

 ### 2.7.1 Reconfigure external database address after initialization

 It is possible to change the external database after the initialization while the Sidecar container is running.
-This will not recreate the database, so we need to make sure that the 'serverconf' database and a user with granted permissions to access it are already created.
+This will not recreate the database, so we need to make sure that the `serverconf` database and a user with granted permissions to access it are already created.
 To change the database host we need to:
 - Run a new command on the sidecar container:
 ```bash
 docker exec -it <sidecar_container_name> bash